 I think you could make the case that a lot of the regulations are making the situation worse overall.
 I mean, the drug maker in this case jumped through some regulatory hoops which gave them a government-enforced monopoly.
 Similar regulatory issues I think were behind the epi-pen costs, etc.

 Not quite.
 The drug is off patent and can be made and sold by anyone.
-It’s true that only one company can market it for use in paralysis (instead of glaucoma), but doctors are perfectly free to prescribe anyone’s version of any drug for any patient.
+It’s true that only one company can advertise it for use in paralysis (instead of glaucoma), but physicians are perfectly free to prescribe anyone’s version of any drug for any patient.